alessandroCidney/MoneySpy/README.md

 ```

 #### Package installation
-First, make sure to install dependencies with NPM or an equivalent package manager.
+Make sure to install dependencies with NPM or an equivalent package manager.

 (Note that the project was created with NPM and has a package-lock.json file.
 Therefore, if you want to use a different package manager, remove the package-lock.json file before running the packages install command.)